Mid-Atlantic Regional Spaceport Launch Pad 0

 Launch Pad 0 (LP-0), also known as Launch Complex 0 (LC-0), or Launch Area 0 (LA-0), is a launch complex at the Mid-Atlantic Regional Spaceport (MARS) on Wallops Island, Virginia, in the United States.
-MARS is located adjacent to NASA's Wallops Flight Facility (WFF), which ran the launch complex until 2003.
-WFF continues to provide various support services to MARS launches under contract with the Commonwealth of Virginia.
+MARS is located right next to the NASA Wallops Flight Facility (WFF), which had run the launch complex until 2003.
+WFF still provides support services to MARS launches under a contract with the Commonwealth of Virginia.

-The launch complex consists of three individual launch pads, LP-0A, LP-0B, and Launch Complex-2 (LC-2).
+The launch complex consists of four individual launch pads, LP-0A, LP-0B, LP-0C, and LP-0D, the latter two referred to by tenant Rocket Lab as Launch Complex 2 (LC-2) and 3 (LC-3).